omarreis/vsop2013/planetfun/README.md

 VSOP2013 time frame is J2000.0 (Equinox 1/jan/2000 12:00 UT).
 Epoch reduction is done by correcting for Precession, Nutation, Aberration, Proper motion.

-While VSOP2013 specifies TDB (Barycentrc Dynamical Time), the app uses TDT (Terrestrial Dynamical Time).
-The difference is small in most cases.
-Check this.

-In most calculations we start from UT.
-Add DeltaT to get TDT.
+# Time

+Time calculations start with local time.
+Convert to UT ( Universal Time the same as GMT, old Greenwitch Meridian Time)

+UT = Localtime + TimeZone

+Normally time is converted to JD (Julian Date) since J2000.0 ( 1/jan/2000 12 UT ).

+UT is converted to TDT (Terrestrial Dynamical Time) by adding DeltaT.
-TDT is used in calculations because UT is not uniform ( astronomers add extra seconds to UT sometimes )
+DT is used in calculations because UT is not uniform
+( astronomers add insert seconds to UT sometimes )
-TDT is uniform ( consistent to atomic time ).
+TDT is uniform ( consistent with atomic time ).

+While VSOP2013 specifies TDB (Barycentrc Dynamical Time), the app uses TDT ( aka Terrestrial Time ).
+The idea is that a clock in Paris runs differently from a clock in the solar system baricenter due to General Relativity effects.
+TDB accounts for that.
+The difference between TDB and TDT is small, I suppose.
+[Check!]

 # 3D Hierarchy